Crosscut.com: Editors

 Until November 2008, the site's editor was former Weekly and Seattle Union Record editor Chuck Taylor, who was also a reporter, editor, and graphic designer at the Seattle Times.
 He left Crosscut during its transition to a nonprofit.
 For almost a year, the site was edited by Brewster alone until former Seattle Post-Intelligencer and Seattle Times editor Mark Matassa joined in September 2009.
 Matassa only stayed with Crosscut for three months, leaving in December to join the administration of new Seattle mayor Mike McGinn.
 He was replaced by his sister, former Times journalist Michele Matassa-Flores, and former P-I columnist Joe Copeland.
 Matassa-Flores left in the summer of 2011.
-Crosscut was then edited by Greg Hanscom (executive editor), Drew Atkins (managing editor), and Copeland (senior editor).
-Florangela Davila later came on as managing editor.
-Currently, Victor Hernandez serves as executive editor, Mark Baumgarten serves as managing editor, and Knute Berger is the editor-at-large.
+Crosscut's editorial team consisted of Greg Hanscom (executive editor), Drew Atkins (managing editor), and Copeland (senior editor) during its merger with local PBS member television and initial years as Cascade Public Media.
+Later editors included Florangela Davila, Victor Hernandez, and Mark Baumgarten.